This Woman Urged Her Boyfriend To Kill Himself So She Could Be "The Grieving Girlfriend": Prosecutors

 Carter then texted "multiple people" that he had died.
 To another friend she texted, "I'm not wearing a bra," Flynn said.
 She also texted Roy's 14-year-old sister asking her if she knew where her brother was.

-For weeks after his death, Carter sent text messages of concern, consolation, and love to Roy's family, his mother Lynn Roy testified in court on Tuesday.
+For weeks after his death, Carter sent text messages of concern, consolation, and love to Roy's family, his mother, Lynn Roy, testified in court on Tuesday.

 After planning a fundraising baseball game to honor Roy, Carter wrote on Facebook, "Lol I'm famous," Flynn said.